Saturday, October 18, 2025

 The story...

-I don't remember feeling more content than I do today.
-I'm loved and able to love others.
-My physical needs are met.
-There's nothing that I strongly desire that I believe would improve my condition.
+While reflecting on my condition, contentment seems to characterize much of my later life.
+I'm more loved and able to love others.
+My physical needs are met; although, I do move through periods of suffering.
+There's nothing that I strongly desire that I believe would significantly improve my condition.
 Long-term hopes have been realized in unexpected good ways.
-And, I don't seem to have expectations or opinions regarding other people that I desire to be fulfilled according to my will.
+And, I don't seem to have expectations, or opinions, regarding other people's behavior - they don't need to act according to my will.
+I've been trusting God for what's next.

-Why do I find myself in a preferable condition?
-I'm retired, physically able to go and do the majority of things that I need and want to do.
-I have reasons to believe that there are enough resources to fulfill my needs in these last phases of life.
-I'm growing with friends who walk side-by-side with me.
-And, I have a working faith that trusts God and His promises.
-Fruit seems to be born in the lives that surround me - I believe there's a spiritual source and cause.
+I'm retired and physically able to go and do the majority of things that I need or want to do.
+I chose to grow with close friends who walk side-by-side with me.
+I've a working faith that trusts God and His promises.
+Fruit seems to be born from my faith walk - Spiritually operational.

-One day my life will be otherwise.
-I've witnessed many-to-most people, in similar "content" situations, who later experienced periods of suffering that either built up their lives or eroded them into a shadow of their former selves.
-Some even gave up with a sense that life just ain't fair.
+One day my life will be otherwise - two rotator cuff full tears required surgery and a really long recovery in 2025.
+I've witnessed people, in similar "content" situations, experience bouts of suffering.
+Their pain either improved their lives and faith or eroded them into a shadowy resemblance of who they hoped to be.
+Some gave up much with a gloomy perspective that life just ain't fair.
+If you're suffering, I recommend the 31-page book: Suffering - Eternity Makes a Difference.

-The only church in town will be a place where people will experience hope, friendships, love, suffering, and the presence of God within it all.
-It's a place where you can live out, and appreciate, each stage of life in reality.
+The only church in town will be a place where people can experience hope, friendships, love and the presence of God within it all.
+It's a place where you can honestly live out each stage of life - suffering too.
 It sure beats living in an imaginary world concocted to pretend that every thing is "groovy" when it ain't.
-Why not find out about the good and lasting promises and presence of God?
+Why not discover more about the good and lasting promises and presence of God?

 Just for today...